jakobjpeters/Typstry.jl/docs/src/tutorials/interface.md

 Although custom formatting may be handled in `show_typst` with `get(io, key, default)`, this may be repetitive when specifying defaults for multiple methods.
-Also, there is no way to tell if the value has been specified by the user or if it is a default.
+There is also no way to tell if the value has been specified by the user or if it is a default.
 Instead, implement a custom [`context`](@ref) which overrides default, but not user specifications.